Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-request-an-account.md

 ## Account Creation
-To create an account, please [contact us](emailto:nkrull@uic.edu) via email.
+To create an account, please contact us via email (nkrull@uic.edu).
 Tell us your name and institution, and please use your academic affiliated email address.

 Once you have a token, please create an account [here](https://gnps2.org/user/signup).